 Arizona

-There are a number of scenic drives and hiking trails around the North Rim, including some spectacular views along the short trail from Grand Canyon Lodge to Bright Angel Point.
-And if your family has its heart set on an iconic mule ride, you’re in luck: Grand Canyon Mule Rides offers everything from an hour to a half-day excursion that’s every bit as good as what you can experience at the South Rim.
+There are a number of scenic drives and hiking trails around the North Rim, including some spectacular views along the short trail from Grand Canyon Lodge North Rim to Bright Angel Point.
+And if your family has its heart set on an iconic mule ride, you’re in luck: Grand Canyon Mule Rides offers an hour-long excursion as well as a few different three-hour journeys.

-Make reservations early to stay in one of the cabins at the Grand Canyon Lodge, which is perched right on the rim.
+Make reservations early to stay in one of the cabins at the Grand Canyon Lodge North Rim, which is perched right on the rim.
 There are also motel rooms located within walking distance to the lodge.
 Savor the view along with your meal in the lodge’s dining room.

 Utah

-No doubt about it, Zion National Park is busy.
+No doubt about it, Zion National Park is busy in the summer.
 Parking lots are full by 9:00 a.m., and crowds are extreme around the holidays with queues for the canyon shuttle stretching to multiple-hour waits.
 However, 40 miles northwest of Zion’s narrow slot canyon is the Kolob Canyons district of Zion National Park.
 Kolob Canyons do not receive near the crowds as Zion Canyon, which makes it one of the great alternative national parks to visit in summer.

 Kolob sits 2,000 feet higher in elevation, too, making it typically 10 degrees cooler than Zion.
 Here families will find brightly colored red rock walls with multiple parallel “finger” canyons.
 Each of these finger canyons is like a miniature Zion Canyon, broad at its mouth and narrowing to a deep slot at the upper end.
 Hiking in Kolob Canyons offers the kind of peaceful solitude that’s difficult to find in Zion.